Control Data and Function Interface in Generated Code

 By default, for nonreentrant code, Inport blocks at the root level of the model appear in the generated code as fields of a global structure variable.
 Similarly, Outport blocks appear in a different structure.
 For reentrant code, depending on your setting for model configuration parameter Pass root-level I/O, the code generator can also package input and output data into standard structures.

 With Embedded Coder®, you can control these names.
-See Control Characteristics of Data Structures (Embedded Coder).
+See Manage Replacement of Simulink Data Types in Generated Code (Embedded Coder).

 To use the generated code, you write code that calls generated entry-point functions.